 Dear Fluke Customer:

-If you own one of these clamp meters, please stop using it and send it back to Fluke for repair.
-If you are not the primary user of the Fluke 37X Series Clamp Meter, please pass this notice along to the appropriate people within your organization.
+We urge you to immediately stop using your T2 Electrical Tester, even if you have not experienced this problem.
+If you are not the primary user of a T2, please pass this notice along to the appropriate people within your organization.